realJongi/netty-websocket/README.md

 This library will help you create a websocket server, secured with a X.509 (SSL) keystore with Netty, so that you can handle websocket connections in Java.

+## Generate SSH keystore

+In order to use SSL websocket connections, you need to generate a SSL keystore for your hostname (eg. api.roomtube.de):

+Use 'generate.sh' on your linux server and follow the given steps.

 ## How to

 1. Create a WebSocketHandlerLine without a given Channel: